There’s nothing wrong with being a highly sensitive person.

 9. HSPs are great at having deep, meaningful conversations.

-They often loathe small talk and unnecessary discussions because really, who has time for that?
+They loathe small talk and unnecessary discussions because really, who has time for that?

 10. HSPs are amazing problem solvers.